 The core information you can store about a contact is their personal details – also known as default data fields.
 This is the most basic information you might keep for a contact:

 With contact data fields, you can store customised information about a contact in fields that you create.
 Custom data fields can be Text, Numeric, Date, or Yes/No format.

 Any additional data that you can store about your contacts allows you to more effectively target and personalise your communications.

-Insight data is a collection of structured data you can store against your contacts - in basic terms, you can store any data that is serialisable to JSON as insight data.
-Some common uses for insight data are:
+Insight data is made up of collections of structured data you can store against your contacts - in basic terms, you can store any data that is serialisable to JSON as Insight data.
+Some common uses for Insight data are: